Devouring Freedom: Can Big Government Ever Be Stopped? – W. James Antle III

 Earlier, in an attempt to strip the Bible from any kind of wrath, Zahnd writes emphatically, “The Bible is not the perfect revelation of God; Jesus is.”
 This convenient hermeneutic allows the author to bypass any form of divine wrath and bears a strange resemblance to the neo-orthodox notion that the Bible is not the Word of God; rather it contains the word of God.

 “Jesus is greater than the Bible,” according to Zahnd.
 Indeed, “Jesus is the Savior of all that is to be saved … including the Bible.
 Jesus saves the Bible from itself!
-Jesus shows us how to read the Bible and not be harmed by it.”21 This unwarranted pitting of the Bible against Christ is a subtle move that opens a Pandora’s box which only invites doctrinal error and confusion.
+Jesus shows us how to read the Bible and not be harmed by it.”21 This unwarranted pitting of the Bible against Christ is a subtle move that opens a Pandora’s box, which only invites doctrinal error and confusion.
 It is an unnecessary hermeneutical hurdle that trips the unsuspecting and ultimately undermines the authority, infallibility, and inerrancy of Scripture.
 Paul clearly affirms that Scripture is “breathed out” by God (2 Tim.
 3:16).

 We believe, however, that the Bible is God’s absolute truth for all people, at all times; it is our final authority for discerning truth.
 And we reject any clever hermeneutical hurdles that minimize doctrinal propositions, even realities that make us uncomfortable.